TODAY FOR TOMORROW

 is the percentage drop in the LOST TIME INJURY RATE (LTI) as compared with reference year 2019

-Platinum medal in EcoVadis rating – the top 1 percent
+Gold medal in EcoVadis assessment – among the top five percent

-With 79 on a scale of 100 points, last year TÜV Rheinland achieved Platinum status for the first time from the world’s leading provider of sustainability ratings, EcoVadis.
-That ranks TÜV Rheinland in the top-1 percent of the companies evaluated.
-EcoVadis assesses the sustainability performance of companies in four domains: environment, labor rights and human rights, ethics, and procurement.
-The rating is one of the most meaningful audits of corporate sustainability performance worldwide.
+With 80 on a scale of 100 points, at the end of last year TÜV Rheinland earned Gold status from the world’s leading provider of sustainability ratings, EcoVadis.
+That exceeds its 2023 score by one point and places TÜV Rheinland among the top 5 percent of the companies evaluated.
+EcoVadis assesses the sustainability performance of companies in four domains: environment, labor rights and human rights, ethics and sustainable procurement.
+The rating is one of the most meaningful evaluations of corporate sustainability performance worldwide.

 0